 ARTICLE III: PARLIAMENTARY AUTHORITY

-The parliamentary authority of the Association shall be Robert's Rules of Order, Revised Edition.
+The parliamentary authority of the Association shall be Robert's Rules of Order, Latest Edition.

 ARTICLE IV: AMENDMENTS

 The Charter of the Association and the Bylaws may be altered or amended by a Bylaws Committee.
 If approved by the Board of Directors, the changes shall be voted on during the annual meeting or special meeting.